codeaddslife/koara-ant-plugin/README.md

 ## Task attributes
 - *todir*: location to which all rendered documents should be written
+- *modules*: Optional comma-seperated string of modules used to render the koara documents.
+By default, all modules will be used.
+Possible values: paragraphs, headings, lists, links, images, formatting, blockquote, code
-- *outputFormat*: the format in which the koara document should be rendered.
+- *outputFormat*: the format in which the koara documents should be rendered.
 Possible values: html5, xml